JoseKilo/limits/README.md

-In order to load a Card we need the client to provide the server with a nonce: once the client successfully obtains a customer payment method, it receives a `payment_method_nonce` representing customer payment authorization.
+In order to load a Card we need the client to provide the server with a nonce: once the client successfully obtains a customer payment method, it receives a `payment_method_nonce` representing the customer payment authorization.

 URL: `/cards/{:id}/load/`